Cooking with Gas vs Electric: Which Is Better?

 Gas Versus Electric Ovens

-Gas ovens provide moister heat, so for roasts and other similar dishes, gas is superior.
-If you find yourself cooking those type of meals more often and that characteristic is important to you, then you might want to consider a gas oven.
+- Gas ovens provide moister heat, so for roasts and other similar dishes, gas is superior.
+If you find yourself cooking those types of meals more often and that characteristic is important to you, then you might want to consider a gas oven.

 Related Topic: Which is Right for Me: A Gas or Electric Oven?